mhardalov/exams-qa/README.md

 The EXAMS dataset contains `10,000` paralell questions, therefore we also provide the mappings between questions in [jsonl format](data/exams/parallel_questions.jsonl).
 Each row from the file contains a mapping from `question id` to a list of parallel ones in other languages.

+### Resolved Hits

+We also release the resolved hits from the ElasticSearch including links to the Wikipedia pages, titles, and the returned relevance scores from the engine.
+The hits are avaible in a [tar.gz](data/exams/resolved_hits.tar.gz) archive containing a `jsonl` with the aforementioned fields.

 ## Training and Evaluation